mekowalski/react-photos-app/NOTES.md

 - Those different Components will have different CSS files
 - Will not define App Component in `index.js`, it will be created in a Component file under /components

-[] Add a touch of styling to the input search bar with semantic ui
+[x] Add a touch of styling to the input search bar with semantic ui

+# Functionality
+- How to handle user input in the search bar